entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles et al. (2015), Character 176; Choo et al. (2017), Character 304; King et al. (2017), Character 86; Castiello (2018), Character 88; Zhu Y. et al. (2022), Character 554.

-> In petalichthyids such as *Macropetalichthys*, the occiput is flanked by large cucullaris fossae, resulting in a very elongage and narrow occipital region (Stensiö, 1969; Young, 1978).
-Although the endocranium of *Lunaspis* is not known in any external preparations, the stalked occiput is clearly visible in a radiograph prepared by W. Stürmer (SMF WS 10825) of an isolated skull from the Hunsrück Slate.
-(Giles et al., 2015)
+>  Giles et al. (2015): "In petalichthyids such as *Macropetalichthys*, the occiput is flanked by large cucullaris fossae, resulting in a very elongage and narrow occipital region (Stensiö, 1969; Young, 1978).
+Although the endocranium of *Lunaspis* is not known in any external preparations, the stalked occiput is clearly visible in a radiograph prepared by W. Stürmer (SMF WS 10825) of an isolated skull from the Hunsrück Slate."

 555. Size of aperture to notochordal canal: (0) much smaller than foramen magnum; (1) as large, or larger, than foramen magnum.